z-prince/mod-0-project-be/section1/README.md

 Reflect on these posts, and how you feel about asking questions (specifically, technical questions as you enter your technical work at Turing).
 How might this positively or negatively impact your growth?

 It's going to take some time to find that balance between googling and pushing yourself to solve a problem without hand-holding, and reaching out for help.
-That's ok! be patient with yourself.
-The way you will find that balance is by being cognizant and aware of how you currently operate.
-Keep this on your mind as you work through this section, and... there is no time like the present to start asking questions!
+That's ok!
+Be patient with yourself.
+The way you will find that balance is by being aware of how you currently operate.
+Keep this on your mind as you work through this section, and...there is no time like the present to start asking questions.

-Now that you understand the importance of asking questions, read the [Turing guide on asking questions](https://gist.github.com/ericweissman/fb0241e226227867b6bc70a4d49227f5) to ensure that you know the best way to ask the questions you may have!
+## Part B: Terminal

-## Part B Terminal
+You will likely spend the majority of your time in Module 1 in either the Terminal or your code editor (Atom).
+When you're new to programming, the Terminal can seem like a scary place, but it has some advantages over other means of interacting with your computer.

-You will likely spend the majority of your time in Module 1 in either the Terminal or your text editor (Atom).
-When you're new to programming, the terminal can seem like a scary place, but it has some advantages over other means of interacting with your computer.
 Perhaps the greatest advantage is that it allows programmers to build tools that they can share with each other without going through the process of creating a graphical user interface.
 This makes it easy to share code quickly so that it can be used in multiple projects.

-You already have had some exposure to the terminal in [Mod 0, Session 2: Terminal and Command Line](http://mod0.turing.io/session2/#terminal-and-command-line).
 Let's get a little more practice!

 ### Explore and Practice